-SBMP: Strategic Bushfire Management Plan
+SBMP: Strategic Bushfire Management Plan for the ACT.

 TCCS: Transport Canberra and City Services, ACT Government and its successors.

 1.1.4.2 Definitions

 General: For the purpose of this Design Standard, the definitions of terms used to define the components of the road reserve are in conformance with AS 1348, Glossary of Austroads Terms and AGRD03.